eecs394-s17/myVillage/README.md

 To see the tasks that you have signed up for, click on the "Settings" button on the button of the page.
 The tasks that you have signed up for will be shown under the "Taken Tasks:" header.
 Note that the villageID is also displayed here.

 If you are too busy to help with any of the tasks then you can assist the mother in another way!
 Click on the "Spend Money" button on the top of the home page.
-Click on one of the items to be redirected to the payements page, where you can help pay a service provider to assist the mother.
+Click on one of the items to be redirected to the payments page, where you can help pay a service provider to assist the mother.

 ## Setup
 ### Preparing the Local System